Banda: Four drown, several missing after boat capsizes in Yamuna | Law-Order

 - India

-At least four people drowned and several others went missing on Thursday when a boat capsized in the Yamuna in Banda district's Marka area, police said.
+At least four people drowned and several others were missing after a boat carrying over 30 people capsized in the Yamuna here on Thursday, police said.

-The incident took place when the boat was travelling from Marka to Jarauli Ghat in Fatehpur district, they said.
+Additional SP Lakshmi Niwas Mishra said seven to eight people swam to safety, but many are feared drowned in the district's Marka area.
+The boat was travelling from Marka to Jarauli Ghat in Fatehpur district, police said.

 Help of divers is being taken to trace the missing, the SP said.

-Condoling the loss of lives, the chief minister directed the officials to immediately rush teams of National Disaster Response Force (NDRF), and the State DRF (SDRF) on the spot.
+Condoling the loss of lives, the chief minister directed the officials to immediately rush teams of National Disaster Response Force (NDRF) and the State DRF to the spot.

-He has also asked the officials to ensure that best treatment is provided to the injured.
+He has also asked the officials to ensure that best medical treatment is provided to the injured.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)